 To get the highest possible return while still protecting your principal and limiting risk, consider fixed deposits in relatively stable currencies, like US dollars or Euros instead.

 To learn more about higher interest rates and high-yield fixed deposits, check out the GlobalBanks Rates Index, which you can access for free.
 Additionally, we also share tips and recommendations for how to access the highest interest rates in the top offshore banking jurisdictions around the world.

 Lower Fee Benefits of Opening an International Bank Account

 Do you have an international business?
 Have you ever done business abroad?
 Then you know how expensive things can get if you bank in the wrong country.

-International bank accounts help businesses keep costs low by allowing them to operate in their desired currencies.
+International or offshore bank accounts help businesses keep costs low by allowing them to operate in their desired currencies.
 A wider variety of currency choices can instantly reduce foreign exchange fees, transfer fees, and mitigate foreign exchange fluctuations.

 For example, let’s say a Canadian company is using a Canadian bank and they have to pay business expenses in US dollars.
 If the CAD plummets against the USD, then the Canadian company has to pay significantly more for those expenses.